 Keys Creek Ranch

 Keys Creek Ranch is can be visited by booking a guided tour.
-Call park visitor center for information 760-367-5522.
+Call the park visitor center for information 760-367-5522.
 The ranch is located near Hidden Valley Campground and preserves several early buildings along with a collection of mining equipment.

 Joshua Tree National Park Lost Horse Mine

 The Lost Horse Mine produced gold and silver between 1894 and 1931.
 This was a hard rock mine and a 10-stamp mill was used to crush the ore.
 The remains of the mill and a few structures are still visible, although fenced off to protect them from vandals.
 Lost Horse Mine Trail can be found off Keys View Road.

 Cholla Cactus Garden

 Cholla Cactus Garden Trail is a quarter-mile loop trail through thousands of prickly cactus.
 To best way to reach the garden is from the Cottonwood Visitor Center.
 The drive to the Cholla Cactus Garden is just over 20-miles for the visitor center and well worth the stop.

-Just about everyone that visit the park, especially first-timers, ends up at Keys View lookout.
+Just about everyone that visitor to Joshua Tree National Park, especially first-timers, ends up at Keys View lookout.
 From here you can see the Salton Sea and Palm Springs.
 One of the most interesting features viewable from Keys’ view is the San Andreas Fault.

 While not in the park, Noah Purifoy Joshua Tree Outdoor Museum is just outside the west entrance and well worth a side trip.
-The outdoor art museum covers over 10-acres of desert land with over hundred works sculptures, buildings, and unusual art.
+The outdoor art museum covers over 10-acres of desert land with over a hundred works of sculptures, buildings, and unusual art.

 Getting to Joshua Tree National Park

 Be careful, though and be sure to bring your own supply of water; it is a precious commodity in this desert environment, and only two of the sites have water provisions– Black Rock Canyon and Cottonwood.

-Joshua Tree National Park is located two hours from Orange County or Los Angeles, and a little under three hours from The San Fernando Valley.
+Joshua Tree National Park is located two hours from Orange County or Los Angeles, and a little under three hours from the San Fernando Valley.
+Park Website.